Mistylo/Eclipse-Villas-Hotel-Booking-System-Client/README.md

 3. **Booking System**: Handles room booking, cancellation, and availability checks.
 4. **Notification**: Alerts users about token expiration or booking status.

----

-## Credits
-The idea for this project is inspired by the open-source [Hotel Booking System](https://github.com/dailycodework/lakeSide-hotel-demo-client) created by **dailycodework**.
-Special thanks to the original creator for providing a strong foundation.

----